 I keep a running list from customer conversations.
 The work splits into five categories, and the ratio shifts by org size, but the categories are stable.

 Connector maintenance.
-Glean's connector catalog is one of the better ones in the segment — Confluence, SharePoint, Slack, Salesforce, Jira, Google Drive, Box, the long tail.
+Glean's connector catalog is one of the better ones in the segment — Confluence, SharePoint, Slack, Salesforce, Jira, Google Drive, Box, the long tail; Glean publishes a 100-plus connector count [1].
 Connectors break.
 Permissions models drift.
 A new Slack workspace gets added in a regional office and isn't connected.
-SharePoint's permissions inheritance gets reconfigured during an O365 migration and your access-control map goes stale overnight.
+SharePoint's permissions inheritance gets reconfigured during an O365 migration and your access-control map goes stale overnight — Microsoft's own guidance treats custom site permissions as an advanced scenario most organizations should avoid, and notes that assigning multiple permission levels to a group yields the union of their permissions [2].
 Somebody has to notice.
 Somebody has to fix it.

 Access provisioning and de-provisioning.
 New hires get added.
 Departures need to be de-provisioned, ideally on the same day as their Workday termination — and somebody has to verify it ran.
+Microsoft documents the intended behavior plainly: when an employee is terminated in the HR system, the account is automatically blocked from sign-in or removed in Active Directory, Entra ID and downstream applications [3], and the standardized wire protocol for that propagation has existed since 2015 [4].
 Role changes propagate from HR systems, except when they don't.
-We've seen six-month-old terminations still showing up in Glean access logs at customers who thought their identity sync was clean.
+We've seen six-month-old terminations still showing up in Glean access logs at customers who thought their identity sync was clean — which is exactly the failure the HIPAA Security Rule's termination-procedures specification exists to catch [5].

 Governance review.
 This is the category that grows fastest as you climb the seat tiers.
 Reviewing what the model surfaces.
 Auditing for sensitive-document exposure.
 Maintaining the redaction rules.
 Triaging when a user flags a bad answer.
+The obligation is not optional in a regulated shop: HIPAA requires procedures "to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports" [5], and NIST's control catalog carries Access Control and Audit and Accountability as distinct families that each need an owner [6].
 At 200 seats this is mostly ad hoc — somebody peeks at the logs once a week.
 At 5,000 seats it's a recurring meeting with a documented agenda and a separate part-time governance reviewer.

 Content classification tuning.
 Glean's ranking is signal-driven, and you have to feed the signal.
 Promote the canonical doc when there are seven copies of the same policy in three SharePoint sites.
 De-prioritize the 2019 wiki page that keeps surfacing instead of the 2024 one.
 Mark the four engineering blog posts as the right answer for the question everyone keeps asking.
 This is editorial work disguised as platform work, and it never stops.

 Model-output review.
 When the agent surface launches, and at most Glean customers in 2026 it has, somebody owns the pre-execution policy review.
 Which tool calls are allowed for which agents.
 What gets logged.
 Who reviews the failures.
+Glean's own admin documentation makes this a named job: centralized control of available MCP servers and tools at the tenant level, plus role-based access so only approved creators can wire particular tools into agents [7], with write actions surfacing "a clear preview before any action is taken" [8].
 This is where the role overlaps with security and where it stops being purely IT.

 Staffing model by org size